Rethinking Component Libraries

 This is where most component libraries fall short.
 It’s a tremendously challenging problem.
 How can we build components for UI that doesn’t yet exist?
 How can we support the future of multiple products, all of which have their own needs and trajectories?
 How can we design our library in a way that reduces the cost of change over time?

 It would be useful to know the future state for any given product with enough lead time to stay ahead, but that is often a (laughable) impossibility.
 Instead it’s helpful to think about how product UIs change over time.
 While client-side applications are in a constant state of change, they do not change at the same rate.
 The application-level business logic (authentication, authorization, data fetching, et al) usually remains fairly intact over time.
-The UI logic layer (checkout flow steps, modal logic, etc) will change more frequently as features evolves or are deprecated.
-The most frequent changes happen at the markup structure and styling level.
+The UI logic layer (checkout flow steps, modal logic, etc) will change more frequently as features evolve or are deprecated.
+But the most frequent changes happen at the markup structure and styling level.

 Optimizing for adaptability means we need to think differently about how we build components.
 We will talk more about particular ways to optimize components to be adaptable in the third article.
 But first we need to understand the costs, which will be the focus of Part Two.

 Thanks for Reading!

 Redefining the value of a shared component library in this way has been a useful heuristic for how I think about what to prioritize and where to grow.
 I hope this was helpful for you as well.
 This series is not yet complete, and I’m writing these posts as I have time and headspace, so I’m not sure when I’ll finish the last post.
 But if you have questions or just want to say thank you, you can find me on Twitter.